spry-ai/ap-sdk-docs/docs/getting_started.md

  + Spry Prescription SDK for Javascript
  + Spry Mobile SDKs for RTM
- + SPry RTM APIs for report dashboarding and Adherence tracking
+ + Spry RTM APIs for report dashboards and Adherence tracking

 Code and samples for the Spry SDKs will be available on GitHub.
 When you use the Spry SDKs, follow the Spry RTM Terms of Use and Privacy Policy.